+Seems simple enough, but many pregnant women are missing essential nutrients that are key for the healthy development and growth of your baby.
 Many women with Intrahepatic Cholestasis of Pregnancy notice eating a healthier diet helps reduce the severity of the itching experienced.
-To help the liver detoxify the body, the best food to eat is nutrient-dense foods that are low in toxins.
-Please refer to the Healthy Diet Page.
+ICP affects the liver, and to help the liver detoxify the body, the best food to eat is nutrient-dense foods that are low in toxins.
+Please refer to the Healthy Diet Page for recommended foods with essential nutrients for ICP.
 Please keep in mind there is no way to prevent or cure and once you are diagnosed there is no reversing ICP with a healthy diet.

 Please seek additional information from professional herbalists, naturopathic doctors, and nutritionists specializing to heal the body with real food and supplements.
-Women with ICP have benefited from Milk Thistle and Dandelion Root or Tea.
+They may recommend women with ICP take Milk Thistle and Dandelion Root or Tea, which women have benefited from to reduce symptoms.

 Drink Plenty of Water

-As with any pregnancy, stress should be kept at a minimum.
-Women with ICP – Intrahepatic Cholestasis of Pregnancy noticed high stress situations increase their itching.
+Women with ICP – Intrahepatic Cholestasis of Pregnancy, noticed high stress situations increased their itching.
 It helps to maintain as low of a stress level as possible.
-Try meditation and positive affirmations to help reduce stress.
+Try meditation and positive affirmations to help with mental health and fetal distress.

-Incorporating an exercise routine during pregnancy and after pregnancy is recommended by experts.
+Incorporating a mild to moderate exercise routine can be safe during pregnancy and is recommended by experts.
 It helps women both physically and mentally.
 There are many options including Yoga, walking, dancing, swimming, and stretching.
 Please always check with your doctor before starting an exercise program during pregnancy.

 Itchy Moms Coping Tools while living with Intrahepatic Cholestasis of Pregnancy (ICP).